 If you paint over the sketch itself, the problem is that the lines of the sketch will be visible through the thin washes of paint.

-This is one of the more fun and exciting elements of watercolor painting: that it is more free and spontaneous than other mediums.
+This is one of the more fun and exciting elements of watercolor painting: it is more free and spontaneous than other mediums.

 However, it can be helpful to create a color chart before you start your watercolor painting.
 This is done by applying each color in the palette to a piece of paper with a varying degree of pigmentation, to show how the color looks on paper and with different amounts of water.